-A-With the exception of the projects set forth in sub-subdivisions a. and c. of this subdivision, the Turnpike Projects selected for construction by the Turnpike Authority Authority, prior to the letting of a contract for the project, shall meet the following conditions: (i) the projects must be ranked

-1 in the top 35 based on total score on the Department produced list entitled 2 "Mobility Fund Project Scores" dated June 6, 2012; and, in addition, may be 3 subject to G.S.
-136-18(39a); (ii) of the projects not ranked as provided in (i), 4 one may be subject to G.S.
-136-18(39a); (iii) shall be included in any 5 applicable locally adopted comprehensive transportation plans plans; and 6 (iv) shall be shown in the current State Transportation Improvement Plan 7 prior to the letting of a contract for the Turnpike Project.
-Plan; and (v) toll 8 projects must be approved by the affected Metropolitan Planning 9 Organization and Rural Transportation Planning Organization for tolling."
-10 SECTION 5.2.
-G.S.
-136-18 reads as rewritten: 11
+A-With the exception of the four projects set forth in sub-subdivisions a. and c. of this subdivision, the Turnpike Project projects selected for construction by the Turnpike Authority Authority, prior to the letting of a contract for the project, shall meet the following conditions: (i) two of the projects must be ranked in the top 35 based on total score on the Department-produced list entitled "Mobility Fund Project Scores" dated June 6, 2012, and, in addition, may be subject to G.S.
+136-18(39a); (ii) of the projects not ranked as provided in (i), one may be subject to G.S.
+136-18(39a); (iii) the projects shall be included in any applicable locally adopted comprehensive transportation plans and plans; (iv) the projects shall be shown in the current